 Measure 110 (2020) decriminalized all drug possession; partially rolled back by HB 4002 (2024) which restored misdemeanor personal-use possession.

 Natural Medicine Health Act (Prop 122, 2022).
-Psilocybin healing centers began licensing in 2024; Division of Professions and Occupations supervises facilitators.
-DMT, mescaline, and ibogaine scheduled for 2026 advisory-board review.
+Psilocybin healing centers began licensing in 2024–2025; Division of Professions and Occupations supervises facilitators.
+DMT, mescaline, and ibogaine scheduled for 2026 advisory-board review for inclusion in the therapeutic program.

-Personal use/possession/gifting of psilocybin, psilocyn, DMT, ibogaine, and mescaline (non-peyote) is decriminalized for adults 21+.
+Personal use, possession, and gifting of psilocybin, psilocin, DMT, ibogaine, and mescaline (non-peyote) is decriminalized for adults 21+.
+MDMA and LSD are NOT included — those remain Schedule I under state law.

 Denver.